Rhea Ripley tweets after footage of her looking broken signing autographs while at airport

 There are few Superstars with stock as astronomically high as Rhea Ripley’s is right now, she certainly is showing us why she is a leader for the company.
 Not only is she having incredible in ring success with her booking, but also in other areas.

-Her influence and role in the Rey Mysterio and Dominik Mysterio storyline which is seeing the latter join The Judgement Day and turn heel in what has been sensational viewing and will give us a father vs son match at WrestleMania.
+Her influence and role in the Rey Mysterio and Dominik Mysterio storyline resulted in us seeing the latter join The Judgement Day and turn heel in what has been sensational viewing and will give us a father vs son match at WrestleMania.

 A lot of that has been down to Rhea Ripley’s influence over Dominik Mysterio, everything she touches right now turns to gold.
 However, the downside to being a top WWE Superstar was clear to see recently when she encountered fans at the airport.